 I created boxes for each project.
 I imagine it like a warehouse where all my boxes will live, and in each, there will be treasures that I will be able to find and relate to each other.

 I made a video walk-through.
-And you can duplicate it here.
-It’s a pay-what-you-want template (minimum $2 because hosting and stuff, you know).
+It’s a pay-what-you-want template.

 I have three active projects, and these are the only visible ones.
 If I have others, I can create a box for them but keep them hidden until I want to push them to the front.